StackVista/stackstate-docs/stackpacks/integrations/aws/aws-sts-eks.md

 * When this role is available on the `stackstate-cluster-agent` pod and the AWS check is configured to [run as a cluster check](/stackpacks/integrations/aws.md#configure-aws-check-as-a-cluster-check), the AWS check can be configured  with empty quotes for the parameters `aws_access_key_id` and `aws_secret_access_key` in the `values.yaml` file used to deploy the Cluster Agent.
 The attached role will be used by StackState Agent for authentication.

 {% hint style="info" %}
-Note: If the AWS Data Collection Account and the Monitor Account are not inside the same organization, it is not possible to authenticate using an IAM role in this way.
-For details see the [AWS documentation on AWS organizations \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html).
+Note: If the AWS Data Collection Account and the Monitor Account are not inside the same AWS organization, it is not possible to authenticate using an IAM role in this way.
+For details see the AWS documentation on [AWS organizations \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html).
 {% endhint %}

 ## Set up IAM role for StackState/StackState Agent on EKS